My Story – Dan Neuffer’s CFS Recovery Story

 Given that I don’t have a background in medicine or biology, and that I was still very ill and had some difficulty concentrating for any period of time, this was a difficult and frustrating journey for me.
-However, soon more and more pieces of the puzzle started to fall in place until I started to form a clearer picture of what goes on with CFS.
+However, soon more and more pieces of the puzzle started to fall in place until I started to form a clearer picture of what goes on with ME/CFS, Fibromyalgia and POTS.

-Whilst my confidence in the validity of this hypothesis grew more and more over time, especially as I discovered, other researchers who had similar views on significant aspects, I realised that translating this knowledge into a recovery was by no means certain.
+My confidence in the validity of this hypothesis grew more and more over time, especially as I discovered other researchers who had similar views on significant aspects of the explanation.
+However, I realised that translating this knowledge into a recovery was by no means certain.

 My recovery was in stages and actually included many treatments that I had previously used without success.
 I think the biggest realisation was the importance of having a comprehensive plan to see through to completion as opposed to the shotgun approach.

 One of the key things for me was also creating a healing environment.
 I made lifestyle changes and meditation also played a big part during my recovery.
-As I progressed, I used a range of other strategies to address what I believe to be the central cause of Chronic Fatigue Syndrome and Fibromyalgia.
+As I progressed, I used a range of additional brain-training strategies to address what I believe to be the central cause of Chronic Fatigue Syndrome, Fibromyalgia and POTS.

 All in all, my recovery started after being ill for 5 years and took me around 18 months.
 I made some very significant progress in a matter of weeks but other improvements took many months – and of course, there were setbacks along the way, which was often very disheartening.

-Dan Now that he has recovered from Chronic Fatigue Syndrome/Myalgic Encephalomyelitis/Fibromyalgia
+Dan Now that he has recovered from Chronic Fatigue Syndrome/Myalgic Encephalomyelitis/Fibromyalgia/POTS

 I quickly realised that something so complicated needs a structured explanation – so I went to write a short book to explain my research to post somewhere on the internet.